Fusarium oxysporum f.sp. pisi

-Fusarium oxysporum f.sp. pisi (FOP) is a fungal plant pathogen infecting peas, endemic to Moldova.
+Fusarium oxysporum f.sp. pisi (FoP) is a fungal plant pathogen infecting peas, endemic to Moldova.
 Currently, it has been detected in almost all regions where peas are grown and can be distinguished into 4 races: race 1, race 2, race 5 and race 6.
+Often when infecting peas, FoP infects in tandem with other Fusarium species, Aphanomyces euteiches and various other root infecting fungi and oomycetes to cause root rot symptoms.
+FoP infects its pea host through the roots to enter the vascular system of the host.

 The resistance of peas to FOP is either determined by a single gene for races 1, 5 and 6, or is determined by multiple genes for race 2.